webpack/webpack.js.org/content/api/configuration.md

 `string` `array`

-Tell Webpack what directories should be searched when resolving modules.
+Tell webpack what directories should be searched when resolving modules.

 ```js
 root: __dirname + '/src'